 2) “Bruno held opinions contrary to the Catholic faith and, therefore, deserved death.”

 That is factually true, but logically false as well as factually misleading.
-Bruno wasn’t condemned for his science, which in fact was pure speculation based on no available evidence, even if he was right.
+Bruno wasn’t condemned for his science, which in fact was pure speculation based on no available evidence, even if he happened to be right.
 He was condemned as a renegade priest.
 The closest modern parallel might be Edward Snowden, who was hired to reinforce the system of secret surveillance and ended up “betraying” its secrets.

 American culture desperately seeks to “believe” in something, which is why there are so many religions and everyone is free to create a new one.
 The religion of “scientific facts” is one of those.
 But science isn’t about the pursuit of facts and even less about the establishment of facts to believe in; it’s about describing the physical universe in mathematically coherent ways.